escowles/recipes/_posts/2018-02-18-dairy-free-crockpot-butter-chicken.md

   * Sauté onion and garlic in coconut oil 5 minutes
   * Add spices and saute an additional 2 minutes
-  * Transfer to slow cooker and add chicken, coconut milk, tomato sauce and cinnamon stick
+  * Transfer to crockpot and add chicken, coconut milk, tomato sauce and cinnamon stick
   * Cook on high for 3 hours or low for 6 hours
   * Add green beans when there is 1 hour left
   * Serve over rice and garnish with cilantro